stanfordpython/python-assignments/assign0/README.md

 </code></pre>

 ### Example: File I/O
 Note that with both of these examples, we've left the scheme you use to store data to the file open-ended.
-For example, if designing an authentication system as in the first example, you might choose to create two text files - `coins.txt` to keep track of the coin balance, and `data.txt` to track names and passphrases - with the following data formats, respectively:
+For example, the authentication system might have two files - `coins.txt` to keep track of the coin balance, and `data.txt` to track names and passphrases - that look like this:

 ```
 5632